 You will be forced to perform with poise several times a day, and it will never be good enough.
 You will then attempt to recreate the experience with your classmates during so-called “work groups”, for several hours each evening.
 You will then go home and read The Guardian, The Economist, Le Monde Diplomatique, El Pais, Frankfurter Allgemeine Zeitung, and whatever it is the intelligentsia of Bucharest likes to read.
 You will wish you were an Arabic or Mandarin interpreter, because they only have to deal with one foreign language (but they work into their B!).
 Weekends are for having a grasse mat’ until 8:00 a.m. and catching up on all the news you missed while in class.
 And more work groups.

 On one hand, you will lose weight from lack of time or appetite.
 On the other, you will emerge but a shell of your former exuberant self, whose newfound mental illness manifests itself in the form of one crise existentielle apres l’autre- Where should I live, assuming I finish alive?
 Should I activate my English?
 Is it OK I learned Argentine Spanish and not Madrileño?
 How long would it take to add Latvian as a C from scratch?
 Can I go back in time and see to it my parents give me up for adoption to a Franco-British family so I can be a double A?
 Should I just start learning Flemish now so I’m prepared for a life in Brussels?
 Can I parlay that into a Dutch C eventually?
 Can I afford a Sprachreise in Germany during La Semaine Sainte?
+If this all sounds like a lot of effort and suffering, despair not: the road shall be hard, but you must think of the endless years of freelancer glory (and professional psychotherapist fees) that await you!

 No comments: